Complete the following tasks before installing and configuring Citrix Provisioning.

 - dbcreator for creating the database

-If you are using MS SQL Express in a test environment, you can choose to give the user that is running the Configuration wizard sysadmin privileges (the highest database privilege level).
+If you are using MS SQL Express in a test environment, you can choose to give the user that is running the Configuration wizard sysadmin privileges.
+These privileges are the highest level for the database.

-Alternatively, if the database administrator has provided an empty database, the user running the Configuration wizard must be the owner of the database and have the View any definition permission (set by the database administrator when the empty database is created).
+Alternatively, if the database administrator has provided an empty database, the user running the Configuration wizard must be the owner of the database.
+Also, the user must have the View any definition permission (set by the database administrator when the empty database is created).

 Service account permissions